opencodeiiita/GoGit-2.0/CONTRIBUTORS/IIITA/First Year/C Karthik Reddy/info.md

 Hey there!
 Myself C Karthik Reddy.
 I am a first year undergraduate at IIITA.
 My enrollment number is IEC2022066.

 personal repo link : https://github.com/TheDivineAurora/calculator , added as contributor

+iam making a temporrary change for the pr